William Steel Dickson: Early life

 Dickson was born on 25 December 1744, the eldest son of John Dickson, a tenant farmer of Ballycraigy, in the parish of Carnmoney, County Antrim.
 His mother was Jane Steel and on the death (13 May 1747) of his uncle, William Steel, the family added his Mother's maiden name to their own.

-In his boyhood Dickson was educated by Robert White, a Presbyterian minister from Templepatrick and entered University of Glasgow in November 1761.
-On leaving graduating he seems to have been employed for a time in teaching; and in 1771 he was ordained as a Presbyterian minister.
-Until the outbreak of the American war of independence he occupied himself mainly in parochial and domestic duties.
+In his boyhood, Dickson was educated by Robert White, a Presbyterian minister from Templepatrick and entered University of Glasgow in November 1761.
+On leaving graduating he seems to have been employed for a time in teaching, and in 1771 he was ordained as a Presbyterian minister.
+Until the outbreak of the American War of Independence he occupied himself mainly with parochial and domestic duties.
 His political career began in 1776, when he spoke and preached against the “unnatural, impolitic and unprincipled” war with the American colonies, denouncing it as a “mad crusade”.
 On two government fast-days his sermons—on “the advantages of national repentance” (13 December 1776), and on “the ruinous effects of civil war” (27 February 1778) created considerable excitement when published.
 Government loyalists denounced Dickson as a traitor.

 Political differences were probably at the root of a secession from his congregation in 1777.
 The seceders formed a new congregation at Kirkcubbin, in defiance of the authority of the general synod.

 In 1771 he married Isabella Gamble, a woman of some means, who died on 15 July 1819.
-Dickson had least 8 children, but outlived them all.
+Dickson had at least 8 children, but outlived them all.
 One of his sons was in the Royal Navy and died in 1798.

 Volunteers and politics

 Dickson entered with zest into the volunteer movement of 1778, being warmly in favour of the admission of Roman Catholics to the ranks.
-This was resisted “through the greater part of Ulster, if not the whole.”
-In a sermon to the Echlinville volunteers (28 March 1779) Dickson advocated the enrolment of Catholics, and though induced to modify his language in printing the discourse, he offended “all the Protestant and Presbyterian bigots in the country.”
+This was resisted “through the greater part of Ulster, if not the whole”.
+In a sermon to the Echlinville volunteers (28 March 1779) Dickson advocated the enrolment of Catholics, and though induced to modify his language in printing the discourse, he offended “all the Protestant and Presbyterian bigots in the country”.
 He was accused of being a papist at heart, “for the very substantial reason, among others, that the maiden name of the parish priest's mother was Dickson”.

 Though the contrary has been stated, Dickson was not a member of the Volunteer conventions at Dungannon in 1782 and 1783.
 He threw himself heart and soul into the famous election for County Down in August 1783, when the families of Hill and Stewart, competed for the county seat in Parliament.
 Dickson, with his forty-shilling freeholders, failed to secure the election of Robert Stewart.
 But in 1790 he successfully campaigned for the election of Stewart's son (also Robert), better known as Lord Castlereagh.
 Castlereagh proved his gratitude by referring at a later date to Dickson's popularity in 1790, as proof that he was "a very dangerous person to leave at liberty".